About the Reconnecting Communities Institute

 IMPLEMENT

-RCI helps communities move from planning to implementation through engineering and design support, equitable project engagement, and more.
+RCI helps communities move from planning to implementation through engineering and design support, community engagement strategies, and more.

 Who Can Participate in RCI